The Executive Team

 Professor Sue Matthews, RN BA MHScN DPH Wharton Fellow

-Professor Matthews joined the Women's from the Niagara Health System in Ontario, Canada, where she was interim President and CEO from 2011-2013.
-Prior to that, she was Executive Vice President, Clinical Operations and Chief Nursing Executive.
+Professor Matthews joined the Women's from the Niagara Health System in Ontario, Canada, where she was interim President and CEO.

-Professor Matthews has held positions as Ontario Vice President, Operations and Chief of Practice for the Victorian Order of Nurses (VON), and as Provincial Chief Nursing Officer with the Ontario Ministry of Health and Long-Term Care – where she advised Ontario’s Premier, Minister for Health and Government on nursing and health system issues, and provided strategic leadership and advice on health system transformation.
+Professor Matthews has held leadership positions in acute care hospitals, home and community care and government.
+She was the Provincial Chief Nursing Officer with the Ontario Ministry of Health and Long-Term Care, where she advised Ontario’s Premier, Minister for Health and government on nursing and health system issues, and provided strategic leadership and advice on health system transformation.

-She sits on a number of Boards and advisory committees, including Ambulance Victoria’s Equality and Workplace Reform Governance Committee, the Department of Health’s Strategic Workforce Strategy and Planning CEO Reference Group, the Healthcare Worker Infection Prevention and Wellbeing Taskforce and the Personal Protective Equipment Taskforce COVID-19 Response.
-Professor Matthews is also the Chair of the Victorian Healthcare Association.
+She sits on a number of Boards and advisory committees including: the National Women's Health Advisory Council, Ambulance Victoria’s Equality and Workplace Reform Governance Committee, the Department of Health, Departmental Advisory Committee on Sexual and Reproductive Health and Viral Hepatitis, the Healthcare Worker Infection Prevention and Wellbeing Taskforce and the Personal Protective Equipment Taskforce COVID-19 Response.
+She is the Chair of the Victorian Healthcare Association.

-She holds a Doctor of Public Health degree along with a Master of Health Science Nursing from Charles Sturt University.
+Professor Matthews holds a Doctor of Public Health degree along with a Master's in Health Science Nursing degree from Charles Sturt University.
 In addition, she has a Bachelor of Liberal Arts in Health Studies degree from York University and a Diploma in Nursing from Ryerson Polytechnic University.
-Professor Matthews is a Fellow of the Wharton School of Business in Philadelphia and an Adjunct Professor Faculty of Nursing at Trent University.
+Professor Matthews is a Fellow of the Wharton School of Business in Philadelphia.
+She is an Adjunct Professor Faculty of Nursing at Trent University.
 In 2021, she was awarded an honorary professorship by the University of Melbourne.

-A recipient of numerous awards in recognition of her nursing work, Professor Matthews was also named one of Canada’s top 100 most powerful women by the Women’s Executive Network in 2004 and received the Canadian Nurses Association Centennial Award in 2008.
+A recipient of numerous awards in recognition of her nursing work, Professor Matthews was also named one of Canada’s top 100 most powerful women by the Women’s Executive Network and received the Canadian Nurses Association Centennial Award.

 Chief Operating Officer